jlvargasme/jlvargasme.github.io/3-projects.md

    self_contained: no
 ---

-Below are some projects I have made at the University of Michigan.
+Below are some projects I have worked on at the University of Michigan.
 My academics interests include:
 - Formal Verification
 - Computational Fluid Dynamics
 - Theory of Differential Equations